ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

 - `public UserInterface()`

-    - This is the default constructor that simply calls the **NewGame** method below.
+    - This is the default constructor for the interface.
+No changes are needed.

 - `private void NewGame(int size, int speed)`